 Many, many sites have an FAQ page.
 This is a page where a lot of frequently asked questions get the appropriate answer.
 It is often a single page filled to the brim with questions and answers.
-While it’s easy to add one, it’s good to keep in mind that not all sites need an FAQ. …Read: "How to build an FAQ page with Gutenberg and Yoast SEO"
+While it’s easy to add one, it’s good to keep in mind that not all sites need an FAQ. …Read: "How to build a structured data-powered FAQ page using Yoast SEO"

 We had a lot going on this past week in the world of WordPress.
 Lots of interesting plugins and tutorials and general WordPress news.
 WordPress 5.2.2 is still slated for this week, but don’t let that stop you from catching up first!
 Let’s dive in!
 New Wordfence Login Security Plugin Wordfence, a Firewall & Malware …Read: "Sign in with Apple ID, full site editing plugin and bonus links"

 While we’re getting ready to see WordPress 5.2.2 released next week, today’s roundup focuses partly on the Block Editor.
 I’m also highlighting two plugins that work wonderfully with the Block Editor.
 One is for creating creative grid layouts and one is for ad management.
 Let’s dive in!
 Block Library Project The project for the Block …Read: "Block Editor news and plugin tips"